ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 You want to fight that, SEC?
 Fine, go it alone, do your regionalized thing, and see what kind of media deals you can generate with 2/3rds of the country – and most of the major media markets – not caring about your product nearly as much as you think it does.

-Or the Power 3 Alliance decides to create a 40-team Super-League of Awesome and tells the SEC to choke on it.
+Or, the Power 3 Alliance decides to create a 40-team Super-League of Awesome and tells the SEC to choke on it.

 Meanwhile, no one has to pay the players – aka, the labor – but that’s for another day.